framps/raspiBackupDoc/en/src/tips-homeautomation.md

 before and after the restore.

-This page is based on feedback from *raspiBackup* users who are familiar with the the respective applications and can describe exactly what to look out for with the the respective applications.
+This page is based on feedback from *raspiBackup* users who are familiar with the respective applications and can describe exactly what to look out for with the the respective applications.
 Therefore, feedback on the [*GitHub* discussion page](https://github.com/framps/raspiBackupDoc/discussions) is very welcome.
-Gladly also in German.

 ## *raspiBackup* Tips for specific applications